Training

 SPHN RDF: Training Primer

-The SPHN RDF Schema, or ontology, enables the semantic encoding of clinical routine data in a FAIR (findable, accessible, interoperable, and reusable) format, using other existing standard ontologies.
+The SPHN RDF Schema enables the semantic encoding of clinical routine data in a FAIR (findable, accessible, interoperable, and reusable) format, using other existing standard ontologies.

 This training provides an introduction to RDF in the context of the Swiss Personalized Health Network.